 Still, others are sent to my e-post account (from Canada Post)

 An interesting side issue is that I get an E-post account with my TD accounts as well, however, I cannot merge my other E-post account with the TD version, thus the TD version is useless to me.

 All of this really is getting under my skin, and also has succeeded in making me paranoid because last year for the first time I missed paying more than 4 different bills, which has never happened to me before (usually it is 1 a year).
 Is this due to the fact that I am barraged with bills from many different sources?
-Maybe, it could be my advancing age as well, but I keep getting the feeling this “brave new world” may be passing me by, but it is certainly making paying my bills on time a challenge.
+I keep getting the feeling this “brave new world” may be passing me by.
+It is certainly making paying my bills on time a challenge.

-So one of the first useful tips I wrote about was To Scan All Your Bills, so you didn’t necessarily need to keep paper copies of them.
+So one of the first useful tips I wrote about was To Scan All Your Bills.
+If you do, you didn’t necessarily need to keep paper copies of them.